 - Refinance if Rates Drop: Refinancing from 6.5% to 5.75% saved a buyer $100/month on a $200,000 loan.

 - Leverage Down Payment Assistance: State programs can cover down payments, especially for unique properties like modular homes.
-Learn how to secure financing with DSCR loan strategies.
+Learn how to secure financing with DSCR loan application tips.
 A Texas buyer got $10,000, lowering their loan.

 - Time Your Financing: Waiting for a 0.5% rate dip saved a buyer $12,000 over 30 years.
 Monitor Federal Reserve news and avoid spring peaks.